NORAD: History

 Canada's NORAD bunker at CFB North Bay with a SAGE AN/FSQ-7 Combat Direction Central computer was constructed from 1959 to 1963.
 Each of the USAF's eight smaller AN/FSQ-8 Combat Control Central systems provided NORAD with data and could command the entire United States air defense.
 The RCAF's 1950 "ground observer system, the Long Range Air Raid Warning System", was discontinued.
 In January 1959, the United States Ground Observer Corps was deactivated.

 The Cheyenne Mountain nuclear bunker's planned mission was expanded in August 1960 to "a hardened center from which CINCNORAD would supervise and direct operations against space attack as well as air attack".
 In October 1960, the Secretary of Defense assigned, "operational command of all space surveillance to Continental Air Defense Command (CONAD) and operational control to North American Air Defense Command (NORAD)".

 In December 1960, the Joint Chiefs of Staff (JCS) placed the Ent Air Force Base Space Detection and Tracking System (496L System with Philco 2000 Model 212 computer) "under the operational control of CINCNORAD ", during the Cheyenne Mountain nuclear bunker excavation, and the joint SAC-NORAD exercise "Sky Shield II".
 In September 1962—"Sky Shield III" were conducted for mock penetration of NORAD sectors.

 In 1963, NORAD command center operations moved from Ent Air Force Base to the partially underground "Combined Operations Center" for Aerospace Defense Command and NORAD at the Chidlaw Building.
 President John F. Kennedy visited "NORAD headquarters" after the 5 June 1963 United States Air Force Academy graduation.
 On 30 October 1964, "NORAD began manning" the Combat Operations Center in the Cheyenne Mountain Complex.

-In 1965, about 250,000 United States and Canadian personnel were involved in the operation of NORAD, On 1 January 1966, Air Force Systems Command turned the COC over to NORAD.
+In 1965, about 250,000 United States and Canadian personnel were involved in the operation of NORAD.
+On 1 January 1966, Air Force Systems Command turned the COC over to NORAD.
 The NORAD Cheyenne Mountain Complex was accepted on 8 February 1966.

 1968 reorganization

-United States Department of Defense (DoD), also referred to as the Department of War (DoW), realignments for the NORAD command organization began on 15 November 1968 (e.g., Army Air Defense Command (ARADCOM)).
+United States Department of Defense (Note: The current administration styles the Department as the "Department of War.".) realignments for the NORAD command organization began on 15 November 1968 (e.g., Army Air Defense Command (ARADCOM)).
 By 1972, there were eight NORAD "regional areas ... for all air defense".
 The NORAD Cheyenne Mountain Complex Improvements Program (427M System) became operational in 1979.